It’s time to unplug on October 23 & 24!!

 This page will be updated as info comes in.

 Visit High Hopes Therapeutic Riding and spend two hours helping with trail maintenance.
 Take a walk through the barn, visit with the herd and trim some branches along the sensory trail.
-Please bring clippers, gloves, water and where sturdy walking shoes.
+Please bring clippers, gloves, water and wear sturdy walking shoes.
 Fair weather only.
 Pre registration is required by emailing firstname.lastname@example.org.
-Group size limited to 15.
+Group size limited.

 Lymes’ Youth Service Bureau